Backpack Gun Setup Guide 2026: Bags, PDWs & Essential Accessories

 Sling: Already Attached

 Your sling should be permanently attached and configured for rapid deployment.
 When you pull the gun from the bag, the sling goes over your head immediately.
-Two-point adjustable slings (Ferro Slingster, Blue Force Gear Vickers, VTAC) work best.
+Two-point adjustable slings (Ferro Slingster, Blue Force Gear Vickers, VTAC from our AR-15 sling guide) work best.
 Make sure the sling doesn't interfere with your folding mechanism if using a Law Tactical adapter.

 Two-Point Slings